intergi/playwire-unity-package/README.md

 }
 ```

-The rewarded-related actions are listed below.
+See the list below for rewarded-related callbacks.

 ```csharp
 ...
 PlaywireSDKCallback {